-Dr. Croghan teaches Reformation history, Lutheran Confessional writings, history of Christian worship, and introductory religion courses.
-He is the founder and Director of the Luther House of Study, a partnership involving Augustana and Sioux Falls Seminary to develop and enhance Lutheran congregational leadership in the Northern Plains region.
+Dr. Croghan teaches Reformation history, Lutheran confessional writings, history of Christian worship, and introductory religion courses.
+He is the founder and director of the Luther House of Study, a partnership involving Augustana and Sioux Falls Seminary to develop and enhance Lutheran congregational leadership in the Northern Plains region.
 In addition to his academic work, few things spark his interest more than wilderness camping with his family and St. Louis Cardinal baseball.
-He received his Ph.D. from Luther Seminary in St. Paul, MN.
+He received his Ph.D. from Luther Seminary in St. Paul, Minn.

 Professor, Department Chair

 Ann Milliken Pederson teaches Christian theology, with particular emphases in religion and medical sciences, feminist theologies, and Lutheran constructive theology.
-She is also an Adjunct Associate Professor in the Section for Ethics and Humanities at the Sanford School of Medicine of the University of South Dakota.
-Dr. Pederson has written three books, entries in the Oxford Handbook of Religion and Science, and numerous articles in Zygon, Word and World, and other periodicals.
+She is also an adjunct associate professor in the section for ethics and humanities at the Sanford School of Medicine of the University of South Dakota.
+Pederson has written three books, entries in the Oxford Handbook of Religion and Science, and numerous articles in Zygon, Word and World, and other periodicals.
 She received her doctorate in theology from the Lutheran School of Theology at Chicago.

 Dr. Richard Swanson teaches course that explore biblical interpretation, interpretive theory, and the ways people live and hope.
-He also teaches Biblical Greek on occasion, and co-teaches (with Dr. Michael Mullin, History) “Peopling Paradise: Migrants, Missionaries, and Money,” a course that travels to Hawaii to study the effects of colonization on traditional cultures.
+He also teaches Biblical Greek on occasion, and co-teaches (with Dr. Michael Mullin, history) “Peopling Paradise: Migrants, Missionaries, and Money,” a course that travels to Hawaii to study the effects of colonization on traditional cultures.
 His research focuses on the interaction between religion and culture and on the interpretive implications of ancient and modern performances of biblical narratives.
 He has written four books and numerous articles, and is currently finishing work on a performance-critical commentary, Provoking the Gospel of John: A Storyteller’s Commentary.
-Dr. Swanson serves a co-chair of the Bible in Ancient and Modern Media Section for the Society of Biblical Literature, and is a member of the Executive Board for the Network of Biblical Storytellers.
-He is the Director of the Provoking the Gospel Storytelling Project, a troupe of actors drawn from among Augustana students and alums.
+Swanson serves a co-chair of the Bible in Ancient and Modern Media Section for the Society of Biblical Literature, and is a member of the executive board for the Network of Biblical Storytellers.
+He is the director of the Provoking the Gospel Storytelling Project, a troupe of actors drawn from among Augustana students and alums.
 He received his M.Div. and Ph.D. from Luther Seminary.
-Before beginning his doctoral studies he was a parish pastor for six years.
+Before beginning his doctoral studies, he was a parish pastor for six years.

 Dr. Minister teaches courses in ethics, continental philosophy, modern philosophy, and philosophy of religion, as well as study-abroad courses on global poverty and the ethics of development.
-His research engages the continental tradition, especially the writings of Emmanuel Levinas, and focuses on the relationship between reason and responsibility, the role of commitment in ethics and religion, and practical issues such as human rights and global poverty.
+His research engages the continental tradition, especially the writings of Emmanuel Levinas, and focuses on conceptions of the human person, the relationship between responsibility and reason and practical issues related to global poverty, human rights, and economic justice.
+He is the author of De-Facing the Other: Reason, Ethics, and Politics after Difference (Marquette UP, 2012).
+He is also the co-editor of Reexamining Deconstruction and Determinate Religion (Duquesne UP, 2012) and author of a variety of journal articles and book chapters.
 He received bachelors degrees in philosophy and mathematics at Seattle Pacific University and his Ph.D. in philosophy at Fordham University.
 He is also the advisor for the Augustana chapter of the philosophy honor society Phi Sigma Tau.